 At some point, the merchant must submit for actual payment to their account.
 Businesses have the option of doing so immediately or letting payments batch throughout the day or week.
 Most businesses submit payments at the end of each business day.
 Once a merchant submits something, it first goes to the processor, then, again, to the appropriate card network, and finally back to the issuing bank.

-There are still cases where a shopper can dispute charges or fraudulent activity is detected that can delay the process of transferring the money to the acquiring bank, but these are rare exceptions.
+There are still cases where disputed charges or fraudulent activity delay the process of transferring the money to the acquiring bank, but these are rare exceptions.

 Recently, credit card terminals have changed rapidly.
-That means that your store has options.
+That means that your store has plenty of credit card machine options and price ranges.
 Check out the choices below to help you determine which is a great fit for your store.

 Traditional, Wired Credit Card Machines